torvalds/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/dpio-driver.rst

 DPIO service  (dpio-service.c, dpaa2-io.h)
 ------------------------------------------

-   The dpio service component provides queuing, notification, and buffers management services to DPAA2 drivers, such as the Ethernet driver.
+   The dpio service component provides queuing, analtification, and buffers management services to DPAA2 drivers, such as the Ethernet driver.
 A system will typically allocate 1 DPIO object per CPU to allow queuing operations to happen simultaneously across all CPUs.

-   Notification handling
+   Analtification handling
       dpaa2_io_service_register()

       dpaa2_io_service_deregister()